 When a student, as a result of exceptional or emergency circumstances, is forced to withdraw from a course after the withdrawal date for the term, the student may petition, in writing, the dean of the school in which the course is offered for a grade of "W." A student may not withdraw from a course after the deadline if he or she is failing.
 The dean will contact the student's instructor to determine the student's scholastic standing at the time of the request to withdraw.

-Financial Aid Repayment Policy: The Return of Title IV Funds Policy applies to all federal financial aid programs including Pell Grants, Supplemental Educational Opportunity Grants, state grants, student loans, and parent loans.
+Financial Aid Repayment Policy: The Return of Title IV Funds Policy applies to all federal financial aid programs including Stafford and Perkins student loans.